 I felt Cerys give the faintest of squeezes on my hand.
 A candle of pink snot was running from her nose and a crimson trickle from the corner of her mouth.

 “I… I see you,” her voice was barely a whisper.
 “I see…”

 It was two nights after I left that Nell smelt the smoke and saw, on the dark horizon, the wild glow of a house fire.

 I stroked James’ hair.
 Warm and wet.
 He was sleeping a snotty sleep.
 Air whistled through his blocked nose.
 I drained the last of my whiskey.
 I felt the rim of the glass on my wet cheeks.
 I’d been crying in the dark.
 I felt like I’d been hit by a train.

 I stood up, stood over James for a while like a bodyguard.
 Then I knelt next to him.
 It was like kneeling beside a fire.
 I felt his body under the quilt, and he was slick, like touching an amphibian.
 Like touching a frog being boiled.

 I wanted to love him, somehow, anyhow.
 I worked his pants down his thighs as gently as I could.
 He was a furnace.
 His body was molten; sucking his dick was like tonguing a lava plume.
 He was hot and hard.

 He was still asleep, almost certainly.
 His brain was on autopilot.

-"What's up with your mouth?" he croaked, his voice still asleep.
-"It's all tingly.
-It's making it tingle."
+“What do you have in your mouth?” he croaked; his voice still asleep.
+“It’s all tingly.
+It’s making it tingle.”